Khaleed/ShootEmUp/README.md

  - David Hargat for showing me how to make JavaScript games
  - Sal Becker for teaching me functional programming
- - Diego Berrocal for introducing me to JavasScript ES2015
+ - Diego Berrocal for introducing me to JavaScript ES2015
  - Ralph Barton and Pierre-Yves Baccou for helping me with the computer animation physics
  - Marijn Haverbeke, the author of _Eloquent JavaScript_, for helping me refactor to make the game even more functional.